Scalable load balancing in networked systems: A survey of recent advances: Redundancy policies and alternative scaling

+As alluded to above, there are natural parallels between the balls-and-bins setup and the queueing scenario that we have focused on so far.
+These commonalities are for example reflected in the fact that power-of-$d$ strategies yield similar dramatic performance improvements over purely random assignment in both settings.
 However, there are also quite fundamental differences between the balls-and-bins setup and the queueing scenario, besides the obvious contrasts in the performance metrics.
-The distinction is for example evidenced by the fact that a simple Round-Robin strategy produces a perfectly balanced allocation in a balls-and-bins setup but is far from optimal in a queueing scenario as observed in Subsection~\ref{random}.
+This distinction is already reflected in the different scaling behavior under purely random assignment of the maximum queue length in a queueing scenario and the maximum bin occupancy in a balls-and-bins setting as mentioned above.
+A further manifestation of is provided by the fact that a simple Round-Robin strategy produces a perfectly balanced allocation in a balls-and-bins setup but is far from optimal in a queueing scenario as observed in Section~\ref{random}.
 In particular, the stationary fraction of servers with two or more tasks under a Round-Robin strategy remains positive in the limit as $N \to \infty$, whereas it vanishes under the JSQ policy.
-Furthermore, it should also be noted~\cite{LM05} that the maximum number of balls in a bin under the purely random assignment policy scales as $\ln(N)/\ln(\ln(N))$ and is concentrated on two adjacent values, which is again in contrast with the queueing scenario.
 On a related account, since tasks get served and eventually depart in a queueing scenario, less balanced allocations with a large portion of vacant servers will generate fewer service completions and result in a larger total number of tasks.
 Thus different schemes yield not only various degrees of balance, but also variations in the aggregate number of tasks in the system, which is not the case in a balls-and-bins set-up.